kamalpatell/kamalpatell.github.io/_pages/about.md

 `Education`

-🎓 MS Industrial and Systems Engineering (Major: Systems Analytics) at Rutgers University \
+🎓 MS Industrial Engineering (Major: Systems Analytics) - Rutgers University. <br>
-🎓 Mechanical Engineering from NYU.
+🎓 MS Mechanical Engineering - New York University.

 `About me`

-🌟 Passionate about design, systems engineering, and analytics with a keen interest in learning new technologies.
+🌟 Passionate about design, systems engineering, and apply data-drivern analytics for process improvement.

-⚙ Skilled in mechanical product design using Solidworks, NX Unigraphics and FEA analysis in ANSYS.

-🏎️ Mechanical design engineer with the IGVC'18 autonomous vehicle team at NYU.

 💻 Data enthusiast, proficient in Python and R programming.
 I've been on an exciting journey, expanding my skills in SQL for data retrieval and processing.
 I'm well-versed in using Tableau, Matplotlib, and Seaborn to transform complex datasets into meaningful insights.

+⚙  Skilled in product design using Solidworks, NX Unigraphics and FEA analysis in ANSYS.

+🏎️ Student Experience at NYU: Mechanical design engineer with the IGVC'18 (International Ground Vehicle Competetion) autonomous vehicle team.

 You can check out some of my [projects](/projects/) here and code snippets on my GitHub repository [github repository](/repositories/).